 - Adapt your car to make driving easier.
 A padded steering wheel, extra side mirrors or a steering wheel knob may all help.
 If your osteoarthritis is more severe, you may wish to consider driving an automatic rather than a manual car.

-You may find it helpful to wear a resting splint overnight.
-They support your hand, wrist and forearm.
-Resting splints are usually custom made to fit you.
+- Resting splints.
+These support your hand, wrist and forearm while you’re resting or sleeping.
+They are usually worn in bed at night.
+Resting splints are normally custom made to fit you.
 Your physiotherapist or occupational therapist can give you advice on how to get a splint made.

-Working splints may help you when you’re using your hands, for example when you’re driving or gardening.
+- Working splints.
+This type of splint may help you when you’re using your hands, for example when you’re driving or gardening.
 They are made of an elastic material, which provides you with more flexible support.
 Working splints come in a number of different types, for example those that specifically support your thumb or wrist.

 Compression gloves, sometimes called isotoner gloves, may also be helpful in reducing pain and swelling.
 You may find these easier to wear than splints.

-- Osteoarthritis.
-National Institute for Health and Care Excellence (NICE), February 2008. www.nice.org.uk
+- Osteoarthritis: care and management.
+National Institute for Health and Care Excellence (NICE), 2014. www.nice.org.uk

 - Derry S, Moore RA, Rabbie R. Topical NSAIDS for chronic musculoskeletal pain in adults.
 Cochrane Database of Systematic Reviews 2012, Issue 9. doi: 10.1002/14651858.CD007400.pub2